Physical Therapy, DPT

 Overview

 There are certain categories of student performance problems that can lead to some form of censure.
 These problems may be identified at any point during the academic year, though a systematic review of all students' course grades is also conducted at the end of each academic term.
 The review of other, non-course grade problems is typically conducted on an individual basis as issues arise.
-A finding of significant problems in any of these areas can result in probation, suspension or dismissal, depending on the nature and severity of the problems identified.
+A finding of significant problems in any of these areas can result in probation, suspension, or dismissal, depending on the nature and severity of the problems identified.
 All of these statuses are maintained permanently on the academic record; only dismissal, however, appears permanently on Marquette University's official transcript.
 If students are reinstated following a dismissal, that notation also permanently appears on the official transcript.
 Refer to the "Transcripts-Official' section of the Health Science Professional policies for statuses that appear permanently on the transcript.

 Academic Dismissal – Required to Withdraw for Academic Reasons (RWAR)

 Health Science Professional students (HESP) who have completed their undergraduate degree must maintain a GPA of at least 2.670 for each term.
 The D.P.T. program considers a grade below C to represent unsatisfactory academic progress.
-Students earning a final grade below a C (C- or below) or an unsatisfactory grade (U, UNC, UW, ADW, WF, WA) in a course or in a clinical experience in the D.P.T. program may be dismissed.
-The Office of the Registrar (OTR) and the Office of Student Financial Aid (OSFA) monitor the program academic requirements at the end of each term (fall, spring and summer).
-Students who do not meet these academic requirements are academically dismissed by the college (coded as RWAR by OTR) and their record coded as failure to maintain Satisfactory Academic Progress (SAP) by OSFA.
+Students earning a final grade below a C (C- or below) or an unsatisfactory grade (U, UNC, UW, ADW, WF, WA) in a course or a clinical experience in the D.P.T. program may be dismissed.
+The Office of the Registrar (OTR) and the Office of Student Financial Aid (OSFA) monitor the program's academic requirements at the end of each term (fall, spring, and summer).
+Students who do not meet these academic requirements are academically dismissed by the college (coded as RWAR by OTR) and their record is coded as failure to maintain Satisfactory Academic Progress (SAP) by OSFA.

 Undergraduate students in the Physical Therapy program must also meet the requirements listed above to continue in the Doctor of Physical Therapy program.
-Students who are dismissed from the Physical Therapy program but remain in good standing at the university as an undergraduate student, are allowed to continue with their undergraduate degree course of study.
+Students who are dismissed from the Physical Therapy program but remain in good standing at the university as an undergraduate student are allowed to continue with their undergraduate degree course of study.

 Satisfactory Academic Progress: there are other SAP conditions for which students are responsible and are applied to all students in the program, both professional and undergraduate.
 Refer to the complete SAP policy on the OSFA website.